bayunsystems/BayunSDK/iOS/TestApps/BayunRC/README.md

             "Copy items if needed" and "Create groups".
 Click on "Finish".
             This integrates the Bayun framework into the app.

-7. Enter the values of the constants kApplicationKeySandbox, kApplicationSecretKeySandbox, kApplicationKeyProd, kApplicationSecretKeyProd, kBayunAppId in RCConfig.h file.
+7. Enter the values of the constants kApplicationKeySandbox, kApplicationSecretKeySandbox, kApplicationKeyProd, kApplicationSecretKeyProd, kBayunAppId, kAppSecret in RCConfig.h file.

 8. Build and Run the project.
 You will need an active RingCentral account to login.